-ASF is in service of the Animal Shelter because it is an open admission facility, which means that every animal is accepted and no animal is turned away.
-In our community alone, over the past few years on average, 6,500 animals have found their way to the shelter each year.
+ASF programs support the Animal Shelter, which is an open admission facility.
+In our community alone, over the past few years on average, 5,000 animals have found their way to the shelter each year.
 Some were neglected or abandoned and others just no longer wanted by their previous owners.

 While several thousand animals are adopted each year, the reality is that there are more pets than homes.
 ASF provides resources to help more homeless animals find loving forever homes while supporting community wide spay and neuter efforts to help decrease unwanted animals that end up in the shelter.
 We also promote kindness and respect, as well as responsible pet ownership for our furry friends.

 ASF is proud to support our community’s homeless animals and to supplement the Shelter’s veterinary team by funding procedures like x-rays and specialized surgeries.
 The Animal Shelter Foundation also funds the heartworm treatment for shelter dogs making them more adoptable.
 This was a driving factor in the creation of the Animal Shelter Foundation in 2007, and it continues to save the lives of hundreds of homeless dogs and cats every year.

 ASF exists, through the help of community events and donations, to make a positive difference in the lives of homeless animals.